Skip to main content

 • Drafts appear in the correct place

-If Outlook rules move emails before Fyxer sees them, Fyxer will skip them.
-This protects your existing workflows - and gives you full control.
+If Respect my categories is toggled on, Fyxer won't sort any emails already categorized.
+Likewise, if Outlook rules move emails before Fyxer sees them, Fyxer will skip them.
+This protects your existing workflows, and gives you full control.

 Did this answer your question?